Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Introduction

-To address these issues, this study proposes a discriminative–generative two-stage framework for TSE.
-In the first stage, a discriminative module is employed to robustly extract target speaker–related information while effectively suppressing interfering sources, leveraging its strong discrimination capability.
-In the second stage, a generative module is introduced to perform distribution-level modeling and high-quality reconstruction based on the discriminative front-end's output, thereby further enhancing speech quality.
-By integrating the complementary strengths of discriminative and generative paradigms, the proposed two-stage framework provides a more robust and effective solution for improving the perceptual quality of target speaker extraction.
+To investigate this question, we previously introduced LauraTSE~\cite{tang2025lauratse}, a generative TSE model based on an autoregressive decoder-only language model.
+LauraTSE predicts coarse codec representations of the target speech conditioned on continuous representations of the mixture and enrollment speech, and then refines them with an encoder-only module to recover fine-grained acoustic details.
+Although LauraTSE improves perceptual quality, purely generative TSE still faces important limitations.
+In particular, generative reconstruction may suffer from hallucination, content drift, and reduced controllability when the conditioning information is imperfect or insufficient.
+These limitations raise concerns about the robustness and reliability of purely generative TSE systems in complex acoustic scenarios.

+Motivated by these observations, this paper proposes a discriminative–generative two-stage framework for TSE.
+The key idea is to decompose the task into two complementary stages.
+A discriminative front-end first performs target-oriented extraction and interference suppression, producing structured intermediate representations that retain strong target relevance.
+A generative back-end then reconstructs high-quality target speech from these intermediate representations in the neural audio codec space.
+In this way, the front-end reduces the burden of coarse target localization, while the back-end focuses on detail reconstruction and perceptual refinement.
+The resulting framework aims to improve perceptual quality without sacrificing intelligibility and speaker consistency.

+This work substantially extends our preliminary LauraTSE study~\cite{tang2025lauratse}.
+Beyond the original purely generative model, we introduce a hybrid discriminative–generative framework for both target speaker extraction (TSE) and speech enhancement (SE), and instantiate it as USEF-Laura-TSE by combining USEF-TFGridNet~\cite{11012711} with LauraTSE, and as BSRNN-Laura-SE by integrating BSRNN~\cite{10096020} with the same generative back-end.
+We further provide a systematic analysis of front-end freezing versus joint fine-tuning, SI-SDR regularization, and autoregressive/non-autoregressive inference.
+These analyses reveal how discriminative controllability and generative flexibility interact in TSE and SE, and how different training and inference strategies affect the trade-off among perceptual quality, intelligibility, and speaker consistency.

-This work extends our previous study on LauraTSE~\cite{tang2025lauratse}.
-The main contributions of this article are summarized as follows: \begin{itemize} \item We develop an AR decoder-only language model, LauraTSE~\cite{tang2025lauratse}, for the TSE task.
-By leveraging continuous acoustic features and neural audio codec representations as a bridging interface, LauraTSE enables end-to-end generative modeling for TSE.
-Extensive experimental results across multiple objective metrics demonstrate that the proposed approach achieves improved speech quality and intelligibility compared with conventional discriminative methods.
+The main contributions of this article are summarized as follows: \begin{itemize} \item We develop LauraTSE, a generative TSE model based on an autoregressive decoder-only language model.
+LauraTSE bridges continuous acoustic conditioning and neural audio codec representations, enabling task-specific generative modeling for TSE without relying on explicit speaker embeddings.